What Is Disseminated Coccidioidomycosis?

 - western Texas

-- are a young infant, child, or older adult
+- are a young infant, a child, or an older adult

 - have had an organ transplant